apollographql/runtime-testing-framework/docs/src/guides/test-plans/writing-a-test-plan.md

 "environment teardown command executed"
 ```

-The `output` directory contains two files, `resolved-test-plan.yaml` and `test-plan-values.json`.
+The `output` directory contains two files, `resolved-test-plan.yaml` and `test-plan-variables.json`.

 - `resolved-test-plan.yaml` contains the fully resolved test plan config.
 This should be the same as
   what was shown in the `rtf template` command.
 This is a way to sanity check the test plan that ran
   to give you the output.
-- `test-plan-values.json` contains the values used during the execution of the test plan.
-This is
+- `test-plan-variables.json` contains the variables used during the execution of the test plan.
+This
-  empty since no values were set.
+  is empty since no variables were set.

 Remove the output directory before continuing (forgetting to do this will result in an error next
 time `rtf run` is used):